 Organizations with more racial and gender diversity could prove they were more successful in sales revenue, more customers/clients, and higher profit margins.

 Many studies show that although DEI initiatives in the workplace were not considered widespread practice within the corporate world, companies with DEI commitments within their organizations tended to have a more favorable brand awareness across all sectors of those polled; additionally, employees where DEI practices existed reported elevated levels of job satisfaction, compared to employees where DEI initiatives were not a priority.

 Overall, most studies conducted in recent years conclude that organizations with strong DEI practices were viewed by study participants as stronger than those without a commitment to Diversity, Equity, and Inclusion initiatives.

 Transparency is an essential part of successful DEI initiatives.
 This is the reason why so many of the top brands in the world now publish annual DEI reports online for everyone to see.
 These studies provide insightful information about the current state of DEI as well as particular initiatives and programs that businesses are putting in place to move the needle in the correct direction.

 Google, for example, publishes a Diversity Annual report every year where we can see how they are addressing inequities and obstacles to education in the communities in which Google works.

-The five steps that Google took in 2021 to make their organization adept with diversity, equity, and inclusion are:
+The five steps that Google is taking make their organization adept with diversity, equity, and inclusion are: